MrToph/cmichelio/README.md

 * [ ] Add drip widget?
 * [ ] Implement auto-detection of new posts, and add a `.circleci` git hook which then automatically cross-posts.
 * [ ] Implement draft mode for posts, f.i., in front-matter, so unfinished posts are not shown.
+* [ ] Fix Medium crosspost script to insert title.
+It doesn't get inserted automatically by Medium